 Remember that the job is not all about you.
 Be open to other people’s ideas and be respectful of differences.
 Observe the strongest leaders at your company and how they drive success, not just for themselves but for their coworkers.

 It’s easy to lose momentum, but don’t ever feel like you can stop trying or that a company owes you something.
 No one is invincible and people are appreciated when they provide a measurable value.
 There are limited career opportunities and leadership roles at any business and at the end of the day, it’s business.

 Make the most of your time outside of work and remember to make time for friends and family members who have always supported you.
 You want to love what you do at work, so make sure you’re passionate about what you’re doing outside of work too.
 Some of the most dedicated professionals I know are amazing soccer coaches, novelists, mountain climbers or artists when they aren’t at work — don’t limit yourself!

 Most of all, be in charge and accountable.
 It’s your life and you are in control whether or not it always feels that way.
 Know what your bottom line is and what your needs are — don’t compromise them or give them up.
 If your work experience isn’t a positive one, find another one that is.

 How do you build a meaningful career?

 Photo by DepositPhotos.

 Popular search terms for this article:

-Powered by Article Dashboard home health care jobs, Powered by Article Dashboard better health, Powered by Article Dashboard better business, Powered by Article Dashboard little people, Powered by Article Dashboard general health tips, Powered by Article Dashboard business week 50, Powered by Article Dashboard find email addresses for people, Powered by Article Dashboard doing business in, Powered by Article Dashboard business coaching, Powered by Article Dashboard get in shape
+Powered by Article Dashboard home health care jobs, Powered by Article Dashboard better health, Powered by Article Dashboard better business, Powered by Article Dashboard little people, Powered by Article Dashboard general health tips, Powered by Article Dashboard business week 50, Powered by Article Dashboard find email addresses for people, Powered by Article Dashboard doing business in, Powered by Article Dashboard get in shape, Powered by Article Dashboard american general life and insurance co